victorruelle/citation-links/README.md

 # The repository strucutre

-The structure and implementation of the methods are conceivede to allow for complete modularity between each step of the pipeline : pre-processing, vectorization and prediction
+The structure and implementation of the methods are conceived to allow for complete modularity between each step of the pipeline : pre-processing, vectorization and prediction

 ## 1) vectorization.py